Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 You must have the following items to complete this lab:

-1. ASP.NET and ASP.NET MVC 3

-1. Visual Studio 2010 Express
+1. Visual Studio 11 Express Beta for Web

-1. SQL Server Database (Express edition or above)

 	> **Note**: You can install the previous system requirements by using the Web Platform Installer 3.0: [http://go.microsoft.com/fwlink/?LinkID=194638](http://go.microsoft.com/fwlink/?LinkID=194638).